Wondum/python_and_js/README.md

 * to fetch articles and return JSON data suitable for javascript processing
 * to render request to display article, magazine and any error or success messages

+## Running Application

+1. Download the distribution code from https://github.com/Wondum/python_and_js/archive/capstone.zip and unzip it
+2. Go to project directory where you see manage.py, README.md ...
+3. Run *python manage.py runserver* on the command line terminal
+4. Go to *http://127.0.0.1:8000/* and you will be on the index page
+5. If you make any change to the application,
+    * 5.1\.
+Run *python manage.py makemigrations capstone* on the command line terminal to make migrations for the capstone application
+    * 5.2\.
+Run *python manage.py migrate* on the command line terminal to apply migrations to your database
+    * 5.3\.
+Go to step #3 above to run application